gerlichlab/hicognition/documentation/hugo-site/content/development/tests.md

 - __Tasks__ | Test preprocessing tasks
 - __Testfiles__ | Examples needed to run the tests

-Within these directories the tests are distributed to different python files that use the `unittest` framework to setup test-cases and run them.
+Within these directories, the tests are distributed to different python files that use the `unittest` framework to set up test cases and run them.
 Many of the tests need asses to a test instance of the flask app.
 This functionality is provided by the `LoginTestCase` class that can be imported from `hicognition.test_helpers`.
-If tests inherit from this class, each call to `setUp` will create a fresh flask app instance with an in-memory sqlite database.
+If tests inherit from this class, each call to `setUp` will create a fresh flask app instance with an in-memory SQLite database.
 Be sure to call `super().setUp()` if you want to add other setup steps!
-The `hicognition.test_helpers` file also contains a `TempDirTestCase` class that can be mixed into a testcase to create a temporary directory (accessible via `Te) before the test-suite and clean it up after the suite ash run.
+The `hicognition.test_helpers` file also contains a `TempDirTestCase` class that can be mixed into a test case to create a temporary directory (accessible via `Te) before the test-suite and clean it up after the suite ash run.

 ### Running the tests